 Off The Tracks will be held from Friday 3rd to Sunday 5th September 2021.

 No acts have been announced yet.
-All the bands from the 2020 programme have been invited back for the 2021 festival, all to be confirmed.
+All the bands from the 2020 programme have been invited back for the 2021 festival.

 For the details as available please see the line-up page.

 Tickets are on sale, currently priced at £90 for adults or £45 for youths aged 12 to 16.
 Those under 12 can attend for free with a paying adult.